 - Self-fixated slings – can be used to support the urethra and are secured in place by friction and tissue ingrowth, and require no sutures or screws.

 Request a Consultation for Incontinence Treatment

-The board-certified OBGYNs at Henderson Gynecology have extensive experience diagnosing and treating women throughout the Las Vegas and Henderson area for urinary incontinence.
+The board-certified OBGYNs at Henderson Gynecology have over 35 years of experience diagnosing and treating women throughout the Las Vegas and Henderson area for urinary incontinence.
 Call (702) 898-7226 to request an appointment at our OBGYN office in Henderson, NV today!